 Summary tab in the Bruce Clay SEO WP plugin analyzes target readability scores.

 To help edit your content to the right grade level, I like to use the Hemingway app.
-More often than not, authors need to simplify their writing (get the grade level down) rather than making it more complex.
+More often than not, authors need to simplify their writing (get the grade level down) rather than make it more complex.

 But it could be the other way around.
 If the content is too simple compared to top-ranked webpages, you might assess who is writing the content.
 Do they have the expertise?
 Regardless, checking the content reading level is useful for polishing any written article.